-Saturday, October 6 – Tucson to Hermosillo, MX and the Joys of Bureaucracy
+Saturday, October 6 – Vail to Hermosillo, MX – 370 km – and the Joys of Bureaucracy

-We all had a great sleep and greeted the day with fabulous lattes – many thanks to our wonderful host, Aaron!
-We loaded up the bikes (it always seems to take more time than it should) and headed for the border crossing at Nogales.
+We all had a great sleep and greeted the day with fabulous lattes – many thanks to our wonderful host, Aaron! – then loaded up the bikes and headed for the border crossing at Nogales.

 We managed to get our immigration-tourist visa to prove we crossed the border legally.
 Then 21 km past the border we pulled into the vehicle import permit office to pay a fee – which will be rebated when we leave.
 This was a bit of a lesson in paperwork.
 Need photocopy of passport and driver’s license … on one page Can’t be on separate papers.
-So we paid for copies, lined up to get vehicle permits where Rick ran into a snag.
+So we paid for copies, lined up to get vehicle permits and Rick ran into a snag.
 He didn’t have original of his registration and a copy will not do.
-Nope, no way, no how.
 He was told to ride back towards Nogales about 10 km to an office that could sort this out.
-So he rode north, Tony and I waited in a shady spot for about an hour when Rick let us know he was heading back to Tucson so Sande could FedEx original to him.
-However with it being Thanksgiving in Canada this weekend, this will take several days.
+So he rode north, Tony and I waited in a shady spot for about an hour when Rick let us know he was heading back to Tucson so Sande could FedEx the original to him.
+With it being Thanksgiving in Canada this weekend, this will take several days.

 So Tony and I headed to Hermosillo where we had an Airbnb booked, arrived just as the sun was setting – driving into setting sun in busy traffic was a challenge.
 Found our home, thankfully well air conditioned as we were roasting.
 Threw a load of laundry in, showered, walked about .5 mile to fabulous restaurant (Ballesta) where we feasted and relaxed.
 By the time we got home for the night we were feeling very relaxed!
 For the next few days we are heading to the coast for some R&R on a beach and will try to hook up with Rick later this week.